Blueberry Chia Seed Jam

 I’d love to hear your feedback if you try this recipe, so please comment below to share.Print

 You can make this with fresh or frozen blueberries.
 Use the yogurt option to turn it into a quick and easy chia seed pudding.

 - 1/3 cup chia seeds

-- Place the blueberries, lemon juice and zest, and maple syrup into a saucepan.
-Warm over medium and cook for about 10 minutes, or until the berries start to release their juices.
+- Warm over medium and cook for about 10 minutes, or until the berries start to release their juices.
 Remove from heat and stir in the chia seeds.
 Cover and let cool.